Actively Recruiting

 • Hemochromatosis

-• Use of certain drugs: Tamoxifen, Valproic acid, Amiodarone, Methotrexate, Steroids, Anticoagulants, All anti-oxidative stress agents, Contraceptives, Intrauterine devices
+• Use of drugs like Tamoxifen, Valproic acid, Amiodarone, Methotrexate, Steroids, Anticoagulants, all anti-oxidative stress agents, contraceptive devices

 • Chronic use of systemic immunosuppressive agents or drugs affecting liver profile